 We’ve made these features easy to set up, so they’re a great way to improve your developer experience and show developers your gratitude.
 And stay tuned for more exciting news to come as we’re working on even more ways to bring the ReadMe personalization magic to your developer experience and give you greater visibility into your developer community.

-Of course, if you have any questions or feedback, feel free to reach out by emailing email@example.com or sending us an Intercom message.
-From our team to yours, Happy Thanksgiving to all our customers celebrating next week!
+Of course, if you have any questions or feedback, feel free to reach out by emailing firstname.lastname@example.org, sending us an Intercom message, or scheduling a demo.
+From our team to yours, happy Thanksgiving to all our customers celebrating next week!